 At the time of submission of the application for orphan designation, no clinical trials in patients with cystic fibrosis were initiated.

 Heparin sodium (inhalation use) was not authorised anywhere worldwide for treatment of cystic fibrosis or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 10 November 2005 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 10 November 2005 recommending the granting of this designation.

 |Name||Language||First published||Last updated|

 |EU/3/05/337: Public summary of positive opinion for orphan designation of heparin sodium (inhalation use) for the treatment of cystic fibrosis||(English only)||08/08/2006||22/01/2014|